 A New Mexico Defamation Lawyer is Ready to Fight for Your Reputation

-Becoming a victim of defamation can have a profound impact on your personal and professional life.
-It can put your reputation on the line and affect the viability of your business or career.
-Understanding how New Mexico defamation law works can help you protect your rights, fend off unfounded claims, and secure the compensation you deserve if you’ve been defamed.
-Partnering with a dedicated New Mexico defamation lawyer can help you navigate the journey ahead and reclaim your good name.
+Defamation can have a profound impact on your personal and professional life.
+It can destroy your reputation, your business, and your relationships.
+Understanding how New Mexico defamation law works can help you protect your rights.
+Partnering with a New Mexico defamation lawyer can help you reclaim your good name.
 Find out more at Late Night Law.

-In New Mexico, defamation is defined as a false statement that injures a person’s reputation.
+New Mexico defines defamation as a false statement that injures a person’s reputation.
 The legal elements required to sustain a claim for defamation in New Mexico are:

 - A false statement

-- If the victim is a public figure (i.e., a famous person or public official) the statement must be intentionally or reckless false.
+- If the victim is a public figure the defamatory statement must be intentionally or recklessly false

-- If the victim is a private person, the statement may only be negligently false
+- If the victim is a private citizen, the statement must at least be negligently false

 In New Mexico, There is No Difference Between Libel and Slander

-Many states still recognize the common law distinction between libel (i.e., defamation that is written, published, or broadcast) and slander (i.e., defamation that is verbalized in an interpersonal conversation).
+Defamation that is written, published, or broadcast is called libel.
+Defamation that is verbalized in an interpersonal conversation is called slander.
 However, New Mexico courts do not recognize the distinction between libel and slander.
-In New Mexico, defamation is just… defamation as set forth in the case of Reed v.
-Melnick.
+In New Mexico, defamation is just… defamation.
+See Reed v.
+Melnick, 81 N.M.
+14 (1969).

-Many states also recognize the common law distinction between defamation per se and defamation per quod.
-Defamation classified as “per se” has historically been actionable without proof of harm, as some types of false statement are considered so intrinsically damaging that injury is presumed.
-Traditionally, these types of defamation include false allegations of: (1) a criminal offense, (2) professional incompetence or misconduct, (3) a communicable disease, or (4) sexual promiscuity or impotence.
-Defamation classified as “per quod,” on the other hand, is not damaging on its face, and extrinsic facts must be shown to prove its defamatory nature.
+Many states recognize the common law distinction between defamation per se and defamation per quod.
+Defamation per se has historically been actionable without proof of harm, because some types of false statement are considered so intrinsically damaging that injury is presumed.
+Traditionally, these types of defamation include false allegations of: (1) a criminal offense, (2) professional incompetence or misconduct, (3) having a communicable disease, or (4) sexual promiscuity or impotence.
+Defamation classified as per quod, on the other hand, is not damaging on its face, and extrinsic facts must be shown to prove its defamatory nature.

-However, the courts of New Mexico have abolished this distinction between defamation “per se” and defamation “per quod,” which was seen in the case of Smith v.
-Durden.
-Thus, unlike in other states, proof of damages is always required to sustain a claim for defamation in New Mexico.
+However, in Smith v.
+Durden, 276 P.3d 943 (2012), the New Mexico Supreme Court abolished the doctrine of defamation per se.
+Thus, unlike in most other states, proof of damages is always required to sustain a defamation claim in New Mexico.

 Consulting with a New Mexico defamation lawyer can help you understand your options.
-Here are a few more aspects worth keeping in mind about New Mexico defamation law:
+Here are a few more issues worth keeping in mind about New Mexico defamation law:

 The statute of limitations for defamation in New Mexico is three years from the date the defamatory statement was made, or from when the victim discovered (or reasonably should have discovered) the defamation.